 "Learning the Haida language through Haida songs led to an interest in ceremonies, medicines, and other cultural knowledge.
 I learned that the songs come from the land, and are a reflection of the land.
 From this basis, I was inspired to become a lawyer to protect the land.
 All are connected."

 Terri-Lynn Williams-Davidson is a unique voice for indigenous cultures.
-She is a Haida musician, artist, and lawyer, well known for her work in aboriginal-environmental law and as a recognized keeper of traditions.
+She is a Haida musician, author, activist, artist, and lawyer, well known for her work in aboriginal-environmental law and as a recognized keeper of traditions.
 Born and raised in Haida Gwaii, Terri-Lynn has dedicated herself to the continuation of Haida culture.
 The traditional Haida songs her centenarian great-grandmother sang have motivated and been a beacon throughout her life, leading her to help preserve a legacy of Haida music through the Haida Gwaii Singers Society.

 Deep on the front lines of Indigenous Rights, her work strives to open new vistas to her audiences rooted in Indigenous world views, Haida language and laws, music and oral traditions, and branches out to explore their relevance to contemporary society.